 If you’re simply relying on the internet for market research, it may be time to reevaluate your strategy.
 The online world is certainly useful as a starting point but should not be the only method by which you conduct research.
 Talking to your customers and understanding their unique perspectives is critical to improving the way you speak to them and market your products.
 Keep in mind that it would be a mistake to rely on just one research method instead of employing several different ones.

 If you are interested in understanding and working in market research for audience analysis, you may want to consider your advanced education options.
-The University of Southern California Master of Communication Management Online, offered by the Annenberg School for Communication and Journalism, includes courses that focus on research methods and how to improve audience engagement through understanding their thoughts and feelings.
+The online Masters in Communication Management, offered by the Annenberg School for Communication and Journalism, includes courses that focus on research methods and how to improve audience engagement through understanding their thoughts and feelings.